Primetalk/SynapseGrid/docs/README.EN.md

 Contact System is based on some principles, that are lightened here.

 Imagine a breadboard for assembling an electronic circuit.
 There is bunch of apertures and contact areas.
-Some contacts are arranged for apt electronic device connections while others are auxiliary, and used to link components
+Some contacts are arranged for apt electronic device connections while others are auxiliary, and used to link components.

 There are different components (impedors, transistors), installed on the breadboard.
+The components are atomic from our point of view.
-There are also subsystems like: power supply, low frequency amplifier, filter and etc. Those subsystems are themselves made up of a few components.
+There are also subsystems like: power supply, low frequency amplifier, filter and etc. Those subsystems are themselves made up of a few components (not atomic).
 Some subsystems may stay unclaimed and left without any components installed.
 Simultaneously some contacts that belong to a subsystem may not be involved and may simply "hang".